Georgia Southern Eagles football statistical leaders

-The Georgia Southern Eagles football statistical leaders are individual statistical leaders of the Georgia Southern Eagles football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
+The following lists give individual statistical leaders of the Georgia Southern Eagles football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Eagles represent Georgia Southern University in the NCAA Division I FBS Sun Belt Conference.

 Although Georgia Southern competed in intercollegiate football as early as 1924, the school dropped football after the 1940 season and did not reinstate the program until 1982, initially playing at club level until resuming varsity play in 1984.
 Because records from the 1924-1940 period are often incomplete and inconsistent, the school's record book only include players from 1982 on.